Solargis API documentation

 Time Series and TMY data API endpoints

-You can use Time Series and TMY data API endpoints to download Time Series (TS) and Typical Meteorological Year (TMY) data for specific locations.
+You can use Time Series and TMY API endpoints to download Time Series (TS) and Typical Meteorological Year (TMY) data for specific locations.
 Each data type has a dedicated API endpoint, and access is secured using an API authentication token.
 The types of data you can access and the level of detail (granularity) depend on your API subscription plan.

 To get started with these APIs, you need to: